-Up to $50,000 is available from the Fostering Integration Grants to help local groups to assist migrants to integrate into Australian economic, social and civil life.
+Up to $60,000 is available from Fostering Integration Grants to assist migrants to integrate into Australian social, economic and civil life.

 Fostering Integration Grants

-- encouraging the social and economic participation of migrants by developing skills and cultural competencies to integrate into Australian social, economic and civil life, and build community resilience
+- encouraging the social and economic participation of migrants by developing skills and cultural competencies to integrate into Australian social, economic and civic life, and build community resilience

 - promoting and encouraging the uptake of Australian values and liberal democracy and amplifying the value of Australian citizenship